Self-Hosting Havoc C2 / or any other C2 in Docker

 Another option is to run the client in a VNC and use browser to access it.
 This to me seems like a viable option.

 We will use NoVNC.
 You can also use KASMVNC but what good am I if I leaked all the goodness in one blog post.
-So we'll stick to NoVNC.
+So we'll stick to NoVNC.&#x20;

-First, we'll create and enter a directory called havoc-client
+First, we'll create and enter a directory called `havoc-client` for our container

 mkdir ~/havoc-client